Skip to main content

 }

-Users who are manually activated receive an email notification stating that their account has been activated.
-In addition, it is possible to manually send a reminder email even if the account is already active, for example in case the user has not signed up after a certain period of time.
-This button can be found when viewing in the user data.
+Users who are manually activated will receive an e-mail notification stating that their account has been activated.
+In addition, it is possible to manually send a reminder e-mail even if the account is already active, for example in case the user has not signed up after a certain period of time.
+This button can be found when viewing in the user details.

 joomla6 activeringsherinnering